About Prevailing Wage

-More than 22% of all annual construction output, or $287 billion, is spent on government owned construction projects such as roads, bridges, schools, transit systems, water projects and municipal buildings.
+More than 22% of all annual construction output, or $287 billion, is spent on federal and state government owned construction projects such as roads, bridges, schools, transit systems, water projects and municipal buildings.
 Federal and state governments also provide tens of billions of dollars in subsidies each year on private projects, such as construction of low income housing.

 About three quarters of all construction jobs are performed by skilled workers in one of several construction crafts.
 These crafts include carpentry, cement masonry, plumbing, electrical, bricklaying, ironwork, heavy equipment engineering, roofing, painting, road building, demolition, environmental mediation and much more.
 Each of the crafts demand a unique set of skills, training, safety requirements and performance standards because construction is a dangerous and physically demanding occupation.
 In 2015, 19% of all workplace fatalities in the United States involved construction worksites.

 Because of the dangers associated with construction work and the significant public investments made each year in construction projects, public policy plays an important role in ensuring fair market competition for businesses, an adequate supply of skilled labor, and promoting minimum wage and workmanship standards that strengthen our economy and our industry.